abir10t/Flutter_quick_solution/basic.md

   - Builcontext instance `context` , we use it many place, actually the  `context`  are not same
   - if ther's no `context` instance passed to a widget, then the widget isn't build with a build context. that's wrong assumption
   - The context in which the next child will be build, won't be related to the parent context. the assumption is wrong.
-- Compile way
-  -  just in time compilers -> intermediary language that can be run by the dart virtual machine -> Ahed of time compiler compile the source code to machine code